 This course has the same goals as MA 145 but includes an additional lab component to provide students with additional instruction time to further develop their skills.

-Prerequisite: Appropriate score on Accuplacer or successful completion of MA 101.
-Students should discuss with their advisors what the most appropriate math class is for them.
+Prerequisite: Students should discuss with their advisors what the most appropriate math class is for them.

-MA 146 Pre-Calculus 3
+MA 146 3 Pre-Calculus

 The course will utilize and amplify concepts encountered in MA 145.
 It involves ideas traditionally encountered in a pre-calculus.
-Topics include the development of the six trigonometric functions and their inverses, analyzing and graphing these functions, using the law of sines and cosines, proving trigonometric identities, solving trigonometric/ inverse trigonometric equations, solving logarithmic/ exponential equations, graphically/algebraically finding limits, and finding derivatives using the definition.
+Topics include the development of the six trigonometric functions and their inverses, analyzing and graphing these functions, using the law of sines and cosines, proving trigonometric identities, solving trigonometric/inverse trigonometric equations, solving logarithmic/ exponential equations, graphically/algebraically finding limits, and finding derivatives using the definition.
 This course fulfills the Gen Ed requirement.
 Prerequisite: MA 145 or equivalent